kevinawalsh/betterfiledialog/README.md

 supporting platform-native keyboard navigation and shortcuts, platform-native drag-and-drop, and platform-native icons, fonts, and styling.

 There are limitations.
-The dialogs are "system-modal", rather than "application-modal".
+The dialogs are not properly modal, the application menubar (at the top of the screen) is broken while the dialogs are shown, and the system tray (MacOS "Dock") and application switcher (alt-tab) icons and names are pretty terrible while the dialogs are open.
 This is annoying, but is difficult to work around due to limitations in SWT, in Java, and in integrating AWT/Swing in the same process as SWT.
 As of version 2.0.0, the SWT code and dialogs are run in a separate, dedicated java process.

 ## Usage